This guide covers everything you need to know to get started with your first solo female travel adventure.

 - Stay at one of the many women run hotels and tours like we feature here at TripaSista

-Travel insurance (a must have!)
+Travel insurance (a good idea!)

 When you’re travelling solo this is incredibly important, as you may not be in a position (or state), to make decisions.